 You will be able to have a coil, you will need to have a consultation appointment before we are able to fit a coil or an implant.
 The procedure will be done at your second clinic appointment.

 Then it is sensible to have a pregnancy test.
 You can purchase a test from the chemist or you can come to the clinic and we will do a pregnancy test.

-If the unprotected sex occurred more than 72 hours ago it is still worthwhile attending your family planning clinic or GP as you may be eligible for other methods to prevent an unwanted pregnancy.
+If the unprotected sex occurred more than 72 hours ago it is still worthwhile attending your contraception clinic or GP as you may be eligible for other methods to prevent an unwanted pregnancy.